alan2207/react-multistep-wizard/README.md

   * `jump`

 ### `WithWizard`
 Component similar to `Step`.
-The only difference is that it should not be rendered from the `Steps` component, that way it is always rendered no matter what is the current step.
-Convinient for indicators tracking progress.
+The only difference is that it should not be rendered from the `Steps` component, that way making sure it is always rendered regardless of the current step.
+Convenient for progress indicators.

-For more info check out the example folder.
+For more info check out the example folder or the live demo.

 ## License